 Here are a few examples of the many things we measure in our efforts to monitor our own outcomes and compare our cardiac care to pediatric hospitals across the country:

-Improving our quality of care
+Improving our quality of heart care

 During the last five years, we have consistently improved the safety and quality of care throughout the Heart Institute.
 In addition to requiring quality metrics from each team within the Heart Institute, we perform weekly safety walk rounds, which help parents and staff have a voice in directing improvement initiatives.